tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240219.md

 - Dick Grayson
 - Tim Drake
 - Jason Todd

+### Q: Which Beatle led the way across the zebra crossing on the Abbey Road album cover?
+- **Correct Answer:** John
+- Paul
+- George
+- Ringo

 ### Q: Which Beatle wrote and sang the song "Why Don't We Do It in the Road" after being inspired by seeing two monkeys copulating in the street?